-- Outside of special flood hazard areas, building height shall be measured from the mean elevation of the existing grade to the beginning of the roofline or roof peak, as determined within the individual zoning districts. - Within special flood hazard areas, building height shall be measured from the required design flood B. elevation line to the beginning of the roofline or roof peak, as determined within the individual zoning districts.
-Building height for buildings constructed within Zone VE of special flood hazard areas shall be measured from two-feet above the required design flood elevation to the beginning of the roofline or roof peak, as determined within the individual zoning districts, to accommodate the lowest horizontal structural members supporting the lowest floor that is required by the Florida Building Code to be provided at or above the design flood elevation. - C. Pitched roofs shall be measured at the point farthest from the side of the building and flat roofs with decorative parapets will be measured at the lowest point of the parapet wall.
+- A. Outside of special flood hazard areas, building height shall be measured from the mean elevation of the existing grade to the beginning of the roofline or roof peak, as determined within the individual zoning districts. - B. Within special flood hazard areas, building height shall be measured from the required design flood elevation line to the beginning of the roofline or roof peak, as determined within the individual zoning districts.
+When the Florida Building Code requires the lowest horizontal structural members supporting the lowest floor to be provided at or above the design flood elevation, then building height shall be measured from two-feet above the required design flood elevation to the beginning of the roofline or roof peak, as determined within the individual zoning districts. - C. Pitched roofs shall be measured at the point farthest from the side of the building and flat roofs with decorative parapets will be measured at the lowest point of the parapet wall.
 Refer to the images below that illustrate how building height is measured depending on the roof style.